Troglodyne-Internet-Widgets/iContact-cPanel-Plugins/README.md

 # iContact-cPanel-Plugins
 Extra "Contact Manager" Providers for cPanel and WHM

+Current plugins:
-Still somewhat WIP, for now only has 'alpha' quality XMPP provider
+* XMPP  -- Still somewhat WIP, for now only has 'alpha' quality XMPP provider (as I've received no external bug reports)
+* Slack -- Works presuming you have an incoming WebHook URL, much like CpanelRicky's MatterMost plugin.
+Also alpha quality

 Plans for the future can be read in TODO